Angeline Quinto: Musical style and themes

 Quinto is known for her vocal range and belting technique, and has often been regarded as a "power belter".
-Early in her career, critics have likened her singing style, sound and musical material to that of Velasquez.
-Similarly, a physical resemblance with Velasquez has sparked criticism and scrutiny of Quinto for being a manufactured imitation of the veteran singer.
+Early in her career, critics likened her singing style, sound and musical material to that of Velasquez; a physical resemblance to Velasquez has sparked criticism and scrutiny of Quinto for being a manufactured imitation of the veteran singer.
 Quinto said of the comparison, "She has been my idol for so long, of course, it would show in my performance.
 But I always try to do things with my own touch.
 I am a performer, I have my own style.
-Maybe because people also associate me with my idol, so that is what they see.
-Joseph Atilano of the Philippine Daily Inquirer praised her vocal performance on Higher Lover (2013), and highlighted her "presence" and ability to sing "on pitch and on time".
-According to critic Rito Asilo, the songs from her album @LoveAngelineQuinto (2017) were "notable for their texture and seamless vocal placement shifts".
-In a review of her live performances in the co-headlining concert Royals, Allan Policarpio, also from the Philippine Daily Inquirer, wrote that she "displayed exceptional lung power".
+Maybe because people also associate me with my idol, so that is what they see."
+Joseph Atilano of the Philippine Daily Inquirer praised her performance on Higher Love, and highlighted her "vocal presence" and ability to sing "on pitch and on time".
+According to critic Rito Asilo, the songs from her album @LoveAngelineQuinto stood out for their "texture and seamless vocal placement shifts".
+In a review of her live performances in Royals, Allan Policarpio, also from the Philippine Daily Inquirer, wrote that she "displayed exceptional lung power".
 Policarpio also expressed that she and fellow singer Erik Santos "sounded robust in their respective solo numbers, attacking each one with unwavering intensity".
 During her 10Q concert series, Manila Standard's Alwin Ignacio lauded Quinto's "range, vocal calisthenics and the ability to tell the story behind the lyrics of songs".

-Quinto's music is noted for its themes of love and heartbreak, often with deep sentimental and emotional undertones.
-ABS-CBNnews.com's Liezel dela Cruz characterized her style as "soulful", while adding that it is "both soothing and powerful, [with] just the right balance to make a song's narrative deeply touching and real".
-With her songs featured as soundtracks in more than 35 films and television series combined, various media outlets have cited Quinto as the "Queen of Teleserye Theme Songs".
+Quinto's music is noted for its themes of love, heartbreak, and empowerment, often with deep sentimental and emotional undertones.
+ABS-CBNnews.com's Liezel dela Cruz characterized her style as "soulful", adding that it is "soothing and powerful, [with] just the right balance to make a song's narrative deeply touching and real".
+Having her songs featured as soundtracks of at least 35 films and television series combined, several media outlets have cited Quinto as the "Queen of Teleserye Theme Songs".
 Boy Abunda of The Philippine Star wrote, "Her vocal power is notable that makes teleserye theme songs all the more affecting."
-In 2014, she became the first solo artist to record all the songs for a television series soundtrack with Sana Bukas pa ang Kahapon (2014).
+In 2014, she became the first Filipino artist to record all the songs for a television series soundtrack with Sana Bukas pa ang Kahapon (2014).
 Quinto has received co-writing credits for some of her songs.
 Regarding her songwriting process for her first original piece, Quinto explained that she was inspired by the music of Donna Cruz, which she described as "upbeat" and bubblegum pop.
-Atilano writing for the Philippine Daily Inquirer, termed it a "synth-heavy beat", and added that "she is a fairly decent songwriter and she will only get much better over time.
+Atilano writing for the Philippine Daily Inquirer, termed it a "synth-heavy beat", and added that "she is a fairly decent songwriter and she will only get much better over time".